Brausen42/shifts/README.md

 A RESTful JSON API for creating and listing existing shifts is exposed by running the server.

+Postman link for a collection to use API: https://www.getpostman.com/collections/79c8046ce402ea0c6614

 ### GET /api/v1/shifts - List Shifts

 Returns a list of existing shifts, ordered by start time.